 How to add it?
 Fill a mason jar or other decorative container with different berries to add a colorful element to your basket.
 These berries are a delicious way to get some immune supporting antioxidants:

 Homemade jams are a good alternative if you can’t include fresh berries in your basket.

 Why add it?
-Chicken noodle soup isn’t just a nostalgic remedy to warm your soul, it can actually help improve cold symptoms.
-Chicken broth may help lower inflammation and help you fight that cold thanks to vitamin B6.
+Chicken noodle soup isn’t just a nostalgic remedy to warm your soul, it may actually help you feel better.
+Chicken broth may help lower inflammation and help you feel better thanks to B6.
 B6 plays a role in forming new and healthy red blood cells, along with other chemical reactions in the body.
-So help your loved one potentially get over that cold faster with some homemade chicken soup.
+So help your loved one feel better again with some homemade chicken soup.

 How to add it?
 You can always add a can or box of ready-to-make chicken noodle soup.
 If you want to kick it up a notch, include some homemade chicken broth in a mason jar and a pack of egg noodles so they can easily make their own homemade soup at home without much effort.

-Be sure to use garlic (if they’re not allergic!) in your broth.
-Garlic is also a powerful immune booster because of the high concentration of sulfur-containing compounds it contains.
+For an extra boost, use garlic in your broth.
+Garlic is also a powerful immune supporter because of its high concentration of sulfur-containing compounds.